KhayaDillon/rails-reading-list-manager-project/planner.md

 --password
 --has many shelves
 --has many books through shelves
+--has one book currently reading

 Shelves
 --name
+--belongs to a user
 --has many books

-Status
---label
+Shelved_books
+-belong to shelves
+-belongs to books

---has many books
+xx Status (Do I need this as a model?) xx --label xx --has many books

   Webpages
 All Books